saravanan12153/FEWD-DC-25/Week_01_Basics/homework/README.md

 ##Submission

-Students will create a zip file of their completed assignment called "yourname-lesson1-hw" and add that file to the Slack *#homework* channel.
+You will create a zip file of your completed assignment called "lesson-01-hw-yourname.zip" and add that file to the Slack *#homework* channel.
+Eventually, you'll be using github to do all of this but lets not get ahead of ourselves just yet.

 ##Evaluation